LawSkywall/lawskywall.github.io/guides/Arms_FAQ.md

 For the most accurate stat priorities, it's advised to run your character through Simulationcraft.

+##What neck enchant is best?

+Mark of the

 ##When do I cast Mortal Strike?
 Cast MS as soon as you can, do not wait for 3 Focused Rage stacks.
 It's less important whether or not you wait for 3 FR stacks, and more important that you NOT use FR if you already have 3 FR stacks.
 The exception to this is during Battle Cry, when you can hit FR constantly (at this point you're using the fact that FR is off the GCD to fish for Tactician procs).